Greying of hair: Management

 Many people take no particular steps to alter their greying hair, accepting it as a normal part of ageing, and allow it to go grey naturally.
 Some people choose to disguise greying hair through the use of hair dye.
 Still others allow their hair to go grey while using various products to achieve what they perceive as a more aesthetic grey effect.

 The anti-cancer drug imatinib has been shown to reverse the greying process.
-However, it is expensive and has potentially severe side effect such as fluid retention, gastrointestinal bleeding, bone marrow suppression, liver problems, and heart failure, so it is not practical to use to alter a person's hair color.
+However, it is expensive and has potentially severe side effects such as fluid retention, gastrointestinal bleeding, bone marrow suppression, liver problems, and heart failure, so it is not practical to use to alter a person's hair color.
 Nevertheless, if the mechanism of action of imatinib on melanocyte stem cells can be discovered, it is possible that a safer and less expensive substitute drug might someday be developed.
 It is not yet known whether imatinib has an effect on catalase, or if its reversal of the greying process is due to something else.